Benefits & Disadvantages Operating as a Sole Trader

 - You will own any business assets used by the business in your own personal name.
 This is important because when you go to sell the assets at some point down the line, you will receive the sale proceeds directly yourself, and pay capital gains tax yourself and you are then personally left with the balance.
 In a scenario where a company owns the business assets, the company must pay capital gains tax (33%) if and when the assets are sold AND THEN you will have to pay more taxes personally when you go to take the balance of the money out of the company – in effect, you are being hit with a double tax charge on the sale of your business assets!

-- If you make a loss in your sole trader business in any given year, and if you have other sources of income outside of your sole trader business (for example, rental income or other), you can offset your sole trader loss against that other income in that tax year to save on your tax bill.
+- If you make a loss in your sole trader business in any given year, and if you have other sources of income outside of your sole trader business (for example, rental income or other), you can offset your sole trader loss against that other income in that tax year to reduce your tax bill.
 If a loss is incurred in a company, no such offset against other personal income streams for tax purposes is allowed – though the loss is allowed to be carried forward in the company against future profits earned by the company.

 - You are the business and therefore if you have any claims against you, you are personally on the hook.
 In other words, you do not have the protection of limited liability which you would benefit from in operating your business through a company.